-The Company's 1999 Employee Long-term Incentive Plan (the "1999 Employee Plan") provides for the grant of non-qualified stock options to purchase shares of the Company's common stock to employees, other than officers and non-employee directors.
+The Company's 1999 Employee Long-Term Incentive Plan (the "1999 Employee Plan") provided for the grant of non-qualified stock options to purchase shares of the Company's common stock to employees, other than officers and non-employee directors.
 The term of these options may not exceed 10 years.
 The 1999 Employee Plan contains provisions, which permit restrictions on vesting or transferability, as well as continued exercisability upon a participant's termination of employment with the Company, of options granted thereunder.
 The 1999 Employee Plan provides for full acceleration of the vesting of options granted thereunder upon a "change in control" of the Company, as defined in the 1999 Employee Plan.
-The Board of Directors generally may amend, suspend or terminate the 1999 Employee Plan in whole or in part at any time; provided that any amendment which affects outstanding options be consented to by the holder of the options.
+The Board of Directors generally may amend, suspend or terminate the 1999 Employee Plan in whole or in part at any time; provided that any amendment that affects outstanding options be consented to by the holder of the options.
+As of April 26, 2009, no additional grants were issuable under the 1999 Employee Long-Term Incentive Plan.